From beaches to bushland, there are endless tracks to explore on two wheels. Here are our favourite Gold Coast bike rides for families.

 Eddie Kornhauser Recreational Reserve at Elanora has smooth, easy-riding paths.
 This is a large flat reserve with a lovely lake that’s ideal for kids and those wanting a leisurely cruise.
 Shady trees provide pretty spots for picnics and the kids can go koala spotting among the 14,000 trees planted in 2020.
 Access the reserve by parking at Guineas Creek Road or Casuarina Drive.

-The grassy areas, dirt roads, asphalt roads and boardwalks along the river make Coombabah Lakelands Reserve at Coombabah a great all-round ride.
+The grassy areas, dirt roads, asphalt roads and boardwalks along the river make Coombabah Lakelands Reserve at Coombabah one of the best all-round Gold Coast bike rides for families.
 This flat conservation area is home to koalas, kangaroos and wetland wildlife like fish and crabs.
 The gates are open from 6 am to 6 pm daily.
 To access the tracks, use Rain Tree Glen or Myola Court, Tea Tree Boulevard and Tiger Drive.